-You are more likely to get gum disease if you:
+Things that make you more likely to get gum disease include:

 What are the symptoms?

-It may be hard to tell if you have a mild case of gum disease.
 Healthy gums are pink and firm, fit snugly around the teeth, and do not bleed easily.
-But mild cases of gum disease (gingivitis) cause:
+Gingivitis causes:

 - Gums that are red, swollen, and tender.